-As you shop for leaf blowers, you'll see each unit's maximum airspeed listed in miles per hour, or MPH.
-This indicates the maximum speed of the air coming out of the nozzle, and leaf blowers with higher air speeds are able to move heavier objects and debris.
+As you shop for leaf blowers, you'll see each unit's maximum airspeed listed in miles per hour, or mph.
+This indicates the maximum speed of the air coming out of the nozzle, and leaf blowers with higher air speeds can move heavier objects and debris.

-Leaf blowers also have an air volume or airflow rating, which is measured in cubic feet per minute or CFM.
-This measurement indicates how well the leaf blower can keep objects moving—a unit with a low CFM won't be able to push debris very far.
-Ideally, you'll want to look for a leaf blower with a fairly high maximum MPH and CFM, which will be able to efficiently push heavy debris across your yard.
+Leaf blowers also have an air volume or airflow rating, which is measured in cubic feet per minute or cfm.
+This measurement indicates how well the leaf blower can keep objects moving—a unit with a low cfm won't be able to push debris very far.
+Ideally, you'll want to look for a leaf blower with a fairly high maximum mph and cfm, which will be able to push heavy debris across your yard efficiently.